edenau/HKSchool-Exam-Sitting-Arrangement/README.md

 # Hong Kong School Internal Examination Seating Arrangement System

 ## Motivation
 I did this project and the write up in high school.
 I was bad in documentation and English so sorry for that.
 I put this up on GitHub to inspire high school students and hopefully someone can pick this up and optimize it (Excuse: I am too busy for this).
 I recommend (a) generalizing the code so it would be more flexible and more schools can adopt the system, (b) making a GUI.
+Feel free to modify/distribute this programme (as long as you make it open source).

 ## Objectives
 ### Background